julielaffy/obesity-broad-ml-competition-2025/README.md

-# Obesity Broad ML Competition 2025
+# Obesity Broad Machine Learning Competition 2025

-Program analysis to identify and quantify adipocyte cell programs in Perturb-seq data of differentiating adipocytes.
+Program analysis to identify and quantify adipocyte cell programs in Perturb-seq data.

 ## Data

-Sample data provided in `data/m.allgenes.logcpm.rds` (subset of all cells and genes for faster execution).
+Sample data provided in `data/m.allgenes.logcpm.rds` (subset of all cells and genes).

 ## Usage